 Today, technology has transformed and disrupted society in ways we never expected.
 While still struggling with basic issues of technology access, many movement groups are starting to integrate a far more complex and often hostile digital world into their organizing and advocacy work, communications, and grassroots fundraising efforts, while trying to manage their data securely.
 PTP turns the tables by re-imagining and transforming technology from an extension of capitalism to a collaborative and shared resource, collectively designed to help groups and the constituencies they serve do their work better — more effectively and securely — so they win the changes they’re fighting for.
 We combine software development, training, coaching, technical assistance, and long term visioning for the sector.
 We also bring decades of staff experience as political organizers, allowing for an integrated approach that aligns our mission with the goals and visions of the groups with which we work.

-PTP is a movement partner with a mission to strengthen grassroots organizing groups to achieve their goals more effectively and efficiently.
-PTP designs programs and provides coaching, training, and technical assistance that serve both the immediate needs and strengthen the on-going capacity of grassroots organizing groups – specifically those working to build collective power in people of color, low-income, and other marginalized communities to achieve racial, economic, social, and environmental justice – through the effective and strategic use of technology for their organizing, advocacy, communications, civic engagement, and grassroots fundraising work.
+PTP is a social justice movement partner with a mission to strengthen grassroots organizing groups to achieve their goals more effectively and efficiently through the strategic use of technology.
+PTP designs programs and provides coaching, training, and technical assistance that serve both the immediate needs and strengthen the on-going capacity of grassroots organizing groups – specifically those working to build collective power in people of color, low-income, and other communities experiencing structural racism to achieve racial, economic, social, and environmental justice – through the effective and strategic use of technology for their organizing, advocacy, communications, civic engagement, and grassroots fundraising work.

 Our Commitment to Social Change Work